cjpais/ccrypto_bot/README.md

-# ccrypto_bot
+# CJ's Crypto Bot

+CJ's Crypto Bot is a Telegram chat bot that will give users various bits of information about cryptocurrencies.
+This bot heavily relies on the API provided by coinmarketcap.com and from cryptocompare to generate candlestick charts.
+This is built off of Python 2.7.

+### Developing

 To run this bot a few things are necessary.
-First you need to get your own API key.
-To do this look into Telegrams BotFather.
+First you need to get your own Telegram API key.
+To do this message Telegram's BotFather.
 Once you have the key for your bot create a .py file called keys.py.
 In this file you should have something like `bot_key = "KEY GOES HERE"`.
-In bot.py we will import keys and use `keys.bot_key` to run the bot.
+This key is used to run your bot.

 You also will need to install requirements.txt.
-This can be done through `pip install requirements.txt`.
-I don't remember the exact command off the top of my head so this could be wrong.
-This will install the necessary python libraries via pip.
+This can be done through `pip install -r requirements.txt`.
+This will install all of the required python libraries.
+You should now be able to run the bot with `python crypto_bot.py` and begin messaging it.
+See usage below for help with commands.

+### Usage